 Super Marios Bros 2 was released in 1988, just three years after the original.
 Nintendo didn't build a whole new game from scratch, they simply expanded on the first game.
 They added new sprites and levels, some new features as well, but the gameplay was very similar.
 With a good game engine, you can build countless games that will all be fun and easy to build!
 We'll look at some strategies in this tutorial to make our Scratch coding game easy to build on.

-To create even more cool games, join our award-winning Scratch classes (Scratch Ninja for Grades 2-5 and Accelerated Scratch for Grades 5-9).
-There's no risk in trying with our free intro Scratch class.
+To create even more cool games, enroll your child in our award-winning Scratch classes (Scratch Ninja for Grades 2-5 and Accelerated Scratch for Grades 5-9), designed by professionals from Google, Stanford, and MIT.
+Start with our free intro Scratch class.

-More advanced coders will enjoy building their Pokémon games and customizing them in all sorts of creative ways, in our live online Pokémon Game Building Class.
+More advanced coders can enjoy building their own games and customizing them in all sorts of creative ways, in our live online Game Building Class.

-How to make a Mario game on Scratch step by step
+How to Make a Mario Platformer Game on Scratch Step By Step

 To create our Mario game today, we'll be using a lot of broadcasting and messaging, and a lot of X and Y positions.
 We'll also learn some advanced techniques for creating platformers, and focus on keeping our game easy to edit and add to.
 Here's the Finished Project.